fprasx/unlocked/mdbook/src/code/structs.md

 The `AtomicPtr`s point to `AtomicU64`s because each element is going to get transmuted into a `u64` so that we can atomically perform writes on the vector.
-When returning an element, we'll transmute it back into a T.
+When returning an element, we'll transmute it back into a T. _Transmuting_ means interpreting the bits of one type as the bits of another.

+For example, `0b10100001` means `-95` when interpreted as a signed integer but `161` when interpreted as an unsigned integer.
+Transmuting one to the other would just change how we interpret the bits, not tha actual bits themselves.

 ## Descriptors galore